Pukekawa: The Pakeha era

 After Tawhiao's death and sales to Pakeha farmers, by the early 1900s Pukekawa became a Pakeha rural settlement.
 By 1920 Pukekawa was described as a "typical township of a Post Office, a store and a few buildings".

 Pukekawa shared in the Waikato prosperity and later depopulation of the 1950s to 1990s.
 By 1970 Pukekawa was an affluent rural community and service centre of several hundred people but nationally notorious for the Crewe murders.
 The community was divided between two feuding camps of Thomas and Crown supporters.
 To some degree the issue split on class and economic divisions.
 The film, Beyond Reasonable Doubt, was filmed in Pukekawa with both camps participating in its production.

 In the twenty-first century, Pukekawa has again rebirthed as a centre for life style housing.
 Houses of several hundred thousand and million dollar values are being advertised and sold.
 An 1850s Auckland colonial villa has been shifted and sold in Pukekawa.
 Land agents advertise the views to the Waikato river.
 Farms are being advertised, sold and rented out to urban New Zealanders and foreigners to enjoy the kiwi rural life.
 Backpacker hostels are listed.
-The farm of Arthur Thomas is still owned and farmed by the Thomas family.
-At its front gate there used to stand a cross that listed "Justice", "free Thomas " supporters and a helpful New Zealand policeman.
-The cross has been moved into nearby bush and its legend obliterated.

 Pukekawa farming has shifted back to market gardening.
 Pukekawa has gone full circle from Maori horticulture to Pakeha dairying back to horticulture.